 The 2040 goals seek to ‘establish Central Birmingham as an integrated collection of vibrant, distinct and liveable neighbourhoods with services and amenities to ensure that residents can meet their daily needs within walking and cycling distances’.
 However, this relationship is symbiotic.
 The provision of services and amenities to meet residents' daily needs is dependent on there being sufficient people nearby to use them.
-Existing policy needs changing to ensure that it does not simply ‘support residential development at densities that make local services and public transport viable’ but also aggressively deter development that doesn’t.
+Existing policy needs changing to ensure that it does not simply ‘support residential development at densities that make local services and public transport viable’ but also aggressively deters development that doesn’t.

-This ambition will be impossible to realise as long as councillors continue to approve developments such as 2019/06329/PA, 2018/09040/PA and 2018/10368/PA instead of discouraging them and inexplicably reject developments such as 2020/01795/PA instead of embracing them.
+This ambition will be impossible to realise as long as legislation permits developments such as 2019/06329/PA, 2018/09040/PA and 2018/10368/PA instead of discouraging them and inexplicably reject developments such as 2020/01795/PA instead of embracing them.
 We only have so much brownfield development land in key locations and most of it has already been wasted on developments that undermine and contradict the principles outlined in this vision.
 Some of these principles are already part of the Birmingham Development Plan and if they are being ignored while part of existing legislation, for those of us who care, it offers no hope that they will be enforced in the future.

 City of Connections

 This section outlines BCC's commitment to prioritising public and active transport, increasing the city's walkability, ensuring the safety of people on bikes and reducing our reliance on cars.
 A great deal of it seems to have been lifted from Birmingham's existing Transport Plan and although it is positive to see these promises reasserted here, actions speak louder than words.
 Rather than demonstrating the seriousness of BCC's resolve to lead on these transformative changes, it merely highlights BCC's unwillingness or inability to deliver them in light of the last year's newfound urgency to bring them forward.
 Birmingham Connected have done sterling work installing temporary cycle lanes and LTNs but the work feels, well, temporary.
-The city's BIDs have put together numerous proposals to support businesses that were for whatever reason frustrated, watered down or simply rejected by the council.
+The city's BIDs have put together numerous proposals to support businesses that were for whatever reason frustrated, watered down or simply rejected.
 Compared to other cities in the UK the measures do not feel like they will lead to any significant changes.
 While other cities such as Salford are building cyclops roundabouts, including new low level planting at every opportunity and creating guidance to redesign road junctions so that they favour pedestrians and people on bikes instead of cars, Birmingham's thinking is still stuck in the 1990s, revolving around individual landmark schemes rather than citywide transformation.
 We have the fantastic A38 cycle highway to Selly Oak but very little else.

 One critical change that is needed is that every reference to Sprint needs expunging and replacing with a cast iron undertaking to expand the metro network.
-Ideally we should forget that it was ever considered at all and ignore the residents of Walsall Road who frustrated the plans for the tram through Perry Barr in 2008 because they were concerned about loosing on street parking directly in front of their already massive private driveways.
+Ideally we should forget that it was ever considered at all and ignore the residents of Walsall Road who frustrated the plans for the tram through Perry Barr in 2008 because they were concerned about losing on street parking directly in front of their already massive private driveways.
 There should be no more equivocating over whether this route or that will get a bendy bus or a tram, it should be a tram every single time.